dmsc/fastbasic/manual.md

 If you made any mistake, simply move back using the cursor keys, this is
 `CONTROL` and `-`, `=`, `+` or `*`,
-then press `BACKSPACE` key and type again.
+then press `BACKSPACE` key to delete the character before the cursor or press `DELETE` (`CONTROL` and
+`BACKSPACE`) to delete the character bellow the cursor.
+To join two lines, go to the end of the first line and press `DELETE`.

 After typing the last line, you can run the program by pressing `CONTROL` and